Perfect Roast Chicken with Noubess Poultry Seasoning

 This part is a bit tricky.
-The chicken needs to roast breast side down first, starting on one side for 5 minutes, then the other side for 5 minutes on 425 degrees F. The bird is laid on its back and roast for one hour.
+The chicken needs to roast the breast side down first, starting on one side for 5 minutes, then the other side for 5 minutes at 425 degrees F. The bird is laid on its back and roasted for one hour.
 Note that a larger chicken will take longer to roast.

 Serving your Roast Chicken

 This dish like most roasted poultry and meat recipes is paired nicely with salad, grains, pasta dishes.
 Here are some recipe ideas:

 - Chickpea and Cucumber Salad

 - Sauteed Mushrooms, Carrots and Scallions

 - Delicious White Rice with Peas and Carrots

 - Whole Wheat Rotini Pasta with Spicy Marinara Sauce

 - This can also be prepared on the rotisserie.

 - Pat the chicken dry thoroughly with paper towels, inside and out.
 This will help the skin become crispy.